dovecot/documentation/source/configuration_manual/sieve/ldap.rst

 Sieve script from the LDAP database, at most two lookups are performed.
 First, the LDAP entry containing the Sieve script is searched using the specified LDAP search filter.
-If the LDAP entry changed since it was last retrieved (or it was never retieved before), the attribute containing the actual Sieve script is retrieved in a second lookup.
+If the LDAP entry changed since it was last retrieved (or it was never retrieved before), the attribute containing the actual Sieve script is retrieved in a second lookup.
 In the first lookup, a special attribute is read and checked for changes.
 Usually, this is the ``modifyTimestamp`` attribute, but an alternative